History of Pittsburgh: 1930s

 Pittsburgh was a Republican stronghold starting in the 1880s, and the Republican governments provided jobs and assistance for the new immigrants in return for their votes.
 But the Great Depression starting in 1929 ruined the GOP in the city.
 The Democratic victory of 1932 meant an end to Republican patronage jobs and assistance.
 As the Depression worsened, Pittsburgh ethnics voted heavily for the Democrats, especially in 1934, making the city a stronghold of the New Deal Coalition.
 By 1936, Democratic programs for relief and jobs, especially the WPA, were so popular with the ethnics that a large majority voted for the Democrats.

 Joseph Guffey, statewide leader of the Democrats, and his local lieutenant David Lawrence gained control of all federal patronage in Pittsburgh after Roosevelt's landslide victory in 1932 and the election of a Democratic mayor in 1933.
 Guffey and Lawrence used the New Deal programs to increase their political power and build up a Democratic machine that superseded the decaying Republican machine.
 Guffey acknowledged that a high rate of people on relief was not only "a challenge" but also "an opportunity".
 He regarded each relief job as Democratic patronage.

 1940s

+On October 1, 1940, the original Pennsylvania Turnpike was completed, connecting Pittsburgh and the eastern port city of Philadelphia.
 Pittsburgh was at the center of the "Arsenal of Democracy" that provided steel, aluminum, munitions and machinery for the U.S. during World War II.
 Pittsburgh's mills contributed 95 million tons of steel to the war effort.
 The increased production output created a workforce shortage, which resulted in African Americans moving en masse during the Second Great Migration from the South to the city in order to find work.